 That means it’s on you to search for the best discounts for you.
 Call your insurance company and ask about the following types of discount:

 Good driver discounts:

-Bradford drivers are in luck—state law mandates 20% insurance discounts for drivers with one or fewer points on their license who have continuously held a license for three years with no at-fault accidents responsible for injury or death.
+Lincoln drivers are in luck—state law mandates 20% insurance discounts for drivers with one or fewer points on their license who have continuously held a license for three years with no at-fault accidents responsible for injury or death.

 You need to prove a long record of safe driving for a state-mandated good driver discount, but many companies offer easy-to-win discounts to drivers who use telematics to track their driving habits.
 You might even get a discount just for signing up!

 Are you a full-time student in either high school or college?
 Do you have a B average or better?
 You probably qualify for a discount from your insurance company.